dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 ### How the server works

+Note: gRPC handlers each run in their own goroutine.
+Out of the box, this enables the server to support concurrent requests.
+The handlers must be safe for concurrent use, such as using a [sync.Map](https://pkg.go.dev/sync#Map) to store jobs.

 #### Starting a new job

 When the server receives a request to start a new job, it will: